Saturday, July 30, 2022

 We're obviously nowhere close to Nazi Germany…but that doesn't mean I'm loving it!

-I didn't, however, detail the tactics.
+I didn't, however, detail the tactics I came up with back then.
 So here goes:

 You're in 1935 Germany, or some other scenario where ill winds conjure a feeling in the pit of your stomach that things might turn real bad.